Dr. Anu Bajaj FAQs

 Who is a good candidate for breast augmentation?

-A good candidate is usually someone in good overall health who wants to improve breast volume, shape, or symmetry.
-Many patients also seek augmentation to restore fullness after pregnancy, weight loss, or aging.
+A good candidate is typically someone in overall good health who wants to enhance the size, shape, or balance of their breasts.
+Many women also choose breast augmentation to restore lost fullness after pregnancy, weight changes, or the natural aging process.

 What implant options are available?